andreashagntum/CTLRP_Instances/README.md

 File Results.zip contains extensive information on the results obtained by both heuristics and the exact approach proposed in https://arxiv.org/abs/2411.17510.
 For more information, please see the readme file.

-**3. Plots**

-File Plots.zip contains visualizations of the solution processes of both proposed heuristics.
-For more information, please see the readme file.